carpentries-incubator/tei-xml/_episodes/01-introduction.md

 Of course we already have interoperable cataloguing languages (such as MARC and EAD) but TEI provides the **richness of metadata** along with scholarly information which makes it an peerless researcher/educational tool.

-*IMG: Photo by the Creative Exchange on Unsplash*

 ### Downloadable and linkable metadata
 This is the reason TEI is the mainstay of [Manchester Digital Collections](https://www.digitalcollections.manchester.ac.uk)